 Preparer- The person who initiates the transaction

-* If you don't have access to ARIBA (student or affiliate), please have your administrator email firstname.lastname@example.org to request access.
-Access will be granted for a period of one year.
+* If you are a student or affiliate without access to ARIBA, you must have your administrator email email@example.com to request access.
+Access is only granted for a maximum period of one year.

 To view the Buying (ARIBA Catalog, Non-Catalog, and Blanket Purchase Orders) table, click here.